 Under our management and franchise agreements, hotel owners and franchisees participate in certain centralized programs and services, such as marketing, sales, reservations, and insurance programs.
 We operate these programs and services for the benefit of our hotel owners.
 We do not operate these programs and services to generate a profit over the long term, and accordingly, when we recover the costs that we incur for these programs and services from our hotel owners, we do not seek a mark-up.
 The amounts we charge for these programs and services are generally a combination of fixed fees and variable fees based on sales or other metrics and are payable on a monthly basis.
 We generally recognize revenue within the "Cost reimbursement revenue" caption of our Income Statements when the amounts may be billed to hotel owners, and we recognize expenses within the "Reimbursed expenses" caption as they are incurred.
-This pattern of recognition results in timing differences between the costs incurred for centralized programs and services and the related reimbursement from hotel owners in our operating and net income.
-Over the long term, these programs and services are not designed to impact our economics, either positively or negatively.
+This pattern of recognition results in timing differences between the costs incurred for centralized programs and services are not designed to impact our economics, either positively or negatively.
 In addition, we present in the "Reimbursed expenses" caption of our Income Statements spending funded by the proceeds (\$664 million, \$425 million after-tax) from the 2017 sale of our interest in Avendra LLC, which we committed would be used for the benefit of hotels in our system.
 Such spending totaled \$69 million (\$52 million after-tax) in 2022, \$56 million (\$42 million after-tax) in 2021, and \$62 million (\$46 million after-tax) in 2020.